laravel/docs/queues.md

 <a name="handling-relationships"></a>
 #### Handling Relationships

-Because loaded relationships also get serialized, the serialized job string can become quite large.
+Because loaded relationships also get serialized, the serialized job string can sometimes become quite large.
 To prevent relations from being serialized, you can call the `withoutRelations` method on the model when setting a property value.
-This method will return an instance of the model with no loaded relationships:
+This method will return an instance of the model without its loaded relationships:

     /**
      * Create a new job instance.